The moment when a champignon is available to the consumer on the shop shelf is preceded by many complex processes.

-The overgrown Phase III substrate is transported to the production plant for Phase IV substrates, where it is placed in metal crates using a special loading line and covered with approximately 5 cm of peat cover.
+The overgrown Phase III substrate is transported to the production plant for Phase IV substrates, where it is placed in metal trays using a special loading line and covered with approximately 5 cm of peat cover.
 The individually designed line allows two cars to be unloaded at the same time, so that the substrate is even better mixed and the crop is more even.
-Crates filled with the Phase III substrate with a layer of peat cover by means of a special conveyor system are directly transported to the overgrowth halls where the mycelium growth process begins.
+Trays filled with the Phase III substrate with a layer of peat cover by means of a special conveyor system are directly transported to the overgrowth halls where the mycelium growth process begins.
 Our cultivation halls are specially designed for Phase IV soil cultivation and the production process is highly automated.
 The halls are equipped with a modern climate management system which creates a suitable environment for the natural growth of mycelium and mushroom formation.
 As a result of the production process, which lasts about 14 days, mycelia overgrow from the substrate through a layer of moist peat cover.
 Consequently, small mushroom heads (so-called pins) start to appear which, under the influence of appropriate humidity, temperature, carbon dioxide and proper air movement, grow up and transform into champignons.
-This is the moment when the mobile crates can be transported to independent halls where champignon harvest begins.
+This is the moment when the mobile trays can be transported to independent halls where champignon harvest begins.
 Our champignon farms are fully working in the Phase IV substrate system.
-Some of the crates with the Phase IV substrate go to the champignon farms of our customers who continue to cultivate and harvest the mushrooms.
+Some of the trays with the Phase IV substrate go to the champignon farms of our customers who continue to cultivate and harvest the mushrooms.

 OUR MODERN LABORATORY ENSURES THE HIGHEST STANDARDS OF TEST RESULTS